be9/blog-eng/_drafts/2015-11-16-heroku-deployment.md

 ### Heroku

 We tend to use Heroku in our projects.
-Heroku has its pros and contras.
-It's more expensive than a virtual server at, say, [DigitalOcean](https://www.digitalocean.com/), but ability to sleep at night, while Heroku DevOps engineers are awake, comes with a price.
+Just as any real thing, Heroku has its pros and contras.
+It's more expensive than a virtual server at, say, [DigitalOcean](https://www.digitalocean.com/).
+But an ability to sleep at night, while Heroku DevOps engineers are awake, comes with a price.

 Heroku makes the deployment process simple: just a `git push`.
-After some wait the app restarts and works.
-At least, in theory.
+After some wait the app restarts and works; at least in theory.
 There are some practical nuances, though.

 #### Nuance 1.
 Assets

-That's right, CSS, JS & friends.
-If you don't do anything special about them, your app which you deploy to Heroku will work.
-But assets will be served from Ruby, that is, your expensive web dynos will pose as Apache.
+That's right: CSS, JS & friends.
+If you don't do anything special about them, your Heroku app will work.
+But assets will be served from Ruby: your expensive web dynos will pose as Apache.
 First, it's slow (real Apache and nginx are much, much faster).
-Second, while Rack code is pushing the compiled version of `application.js` into the network buffer, incoming requests sit in line and wait.
+Second, while Rack code is pushing the compiled version of `application.js` into a network buffer, incoming requests sit in line and wait.
-Such scheme is apparently only suitable for personal (as in "I'm the only user") sites.
+Such a scheme is apparently only suitable for personal (as in "I'm the only user") sites.

-Therefore most sites use CDN for serving assets.
-For example, assets can be uploaded to Amazon S3 and served from there with Amazon CloudFront.
-Same with Rackspace and other cloud platforms.
-Nothing is better for static files than CDN – take this as an axiom.
+Therefore most real sites use a [CDN](https://en.wikipedia.org/wiki/Content_delivery_network) for serving assets.
+For example, assets can be uploaded to Amazon S3 which interoperates with Amazon CloudFront, the Amazon's CDN service.
+Things are similar with Rackspace and other cloud platforms.
+Nothing is better for static files than a CDN – take this as an axiom.

 It must be noted that Rails app needs a manifest file to be able to generate